inyCation/contactUsPageInPHP/README.md

 - **Response Page:** Users can search for their inquiry using the assigned query ID to check for admin responses.
 - **CSRF Protection:** The admin login is fortified with CSRF protection to prevent unauthorized access.
 - **Session-Based Authentication:** All admin pages are authenticated using secure session management.
+- **Hashing+Salting Registration with Auth:** Registeration and admin login is integrated with hashing and salting security.

 ## Requirements